TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

 -ProtectionATRMulti, TPATRMulti, and SLATRMulti (will change where the TP and SL line appear on the chart, and how far in profit "PROTECT" places stop loss).

--OrderDigitNormalization - the # of decimal places the lot size is truncated to.
-2 is the default, some symbols may require setting to 1 or 0 to place orders depending on market specs.

 -HorizontalLineThickness - how thick SL, TP, and Limit lines are on the chart.

 ### Usage